 The process and timetable

 In Australia and NZ, CIMA certification and accredited continuing education is managed and delivered by Portfolio Construction Forum, and candidates enrol through Portfolio Construction Forum.
-There are two in-takes each year, closing 30 June and 30 November.
+There is one intake each year, closing early March.

 The Enrolment Fee covers:

-- Before the IMAC course - The Forum will provide you with instructions on when and how to apply to the Institute;
+- Before the IMAC - The Forum provides you with instructions on when and how to apply to the Institute;

-- After you pass the IMAC Exam - The Forum will provide you with guidance on how to prepare for the Certification Exam, for which the Forum will provide you with a Certification Exam Study Plan setting out recommended preparation steps and two live, online tutorials early in the last month of the Institute’s confirmed Certification Exam window (set by the Institute after we notify them you have passed the IMAC);
+- After you pass the IMAC Exam - The Forum provides you with guidance on how to prepare for the Certification Exam, including a Study Plan setting out recommended preparation steps and two live, online (Zoom) tutorials during your Certification Exam window (set by the Institute after we notify them you have passed the IMAC);

-- After you pass the Certification Exam - on notification from you that you have passed the Certification Exam, the Forum provides you with guidance on the final steps to complete the Program.
+- After you pass the Certification Exam - on notification from you that you have passed the Certification Exam, the Forum provides you with guidance on the final steps to complete certification; and,

-- On certification - The Forum will provide you with practical advice on how to profile your CIMA certification, send you your framed certificate, and organise your complimentary CIMA Society of Australia membership for the then current financial year.
+- After certification - The Forum provides you with practical advice on how to profile your CIMA certification, and organises your complimentary CIMA Society of Australia membership for the then current financial year.

 Once enrolled successfully with the Forum, the Forum will notify the Investments & Wealth Institute (owner of the CIMA mark) that you wish to apply for its approval to undertake the CIMA certification program.
 The Institute will undertake a background check, and require that you disclose any potential or real violations of the Institute’s Code of Professional Responsibility.

-- An Application Fee (currently US$600) is payable to the Institute.
-The Application Fee covers a background check and your first attempt at the global Certification Exam.
+- Fee: An Application Fee (currently US$600) is payable to the Institute.
+The Application Fee covers a background check and your first attempt at the global Certification Exam (step 4).

 If your application is not accepted, both the Enrolment Fee you’ve paid to the Forum and the Application Fee you’ve paid to the Institute will be refunded in full.